 From a legal perspective, neither of these views is right.
 The reality is: if you were injured through no fault of your own, you likely have a case.

 Typically, a personal injury case centers on the idea of “negligence.”
 Negligence means that your injury may have been an accident, but it could have been avoided if someone else had been more careful.
 Examples of negligence include:

 - A store owner who mops the floor but doesn’t put up a “wet floor” sign

 - A landowner who leaves a hazard uncovered, like an old well, and doesn’t fence it off

 - Someone who backs their car out of their driveway without looking

 This doesn’t mean the person responsible is a bad person.
 In most personal injury cases, no one had any malicious intent.
-But someone did something foolish or reckless, that they knew could end up causing an accident—and you ended up getting hurt.
+But someone did something foolish or reckless that they knew could end up causing an accident.
+That negligence ended up getting you hurt.
 That means you have a case.

 - Car accidents and truck, motorcycle, or bike accidents

 - A vehicle striking a pedestrian or cyclist

 - Slipping, tripping, or falling